chicoreus/cco_poc/src/main/resources/edu/harvard/huh/specify/datamodel/cco_full/model/model.md

 Each identifiable item has zero to many biological attribtues.
 Each biologicalattribute applies to zero or one part.
 Each part has zero to many biological attribtues.
+Each biological individual consists of one to many parts.
+Each part is from zero or one biological individual.
 Each _arbitrary table_ has zero to many auditlogs.
 Each audit log is for one and only one _arbitrary table_.
 Each auditlog records an action by one and noly one agent.